Plastic Surgery

 Excess tissue can cause brow ache and fatigue for many patients.
 Occasionally excess skin can cause eyelashes to turn in and irritate the surface of the eye.
 An excessive number of wrinkled skin folds above the eyes can result in a sagging tired look that detracts from one’s general appearance.
 Blepharoplasty surgery can be considered for cosmetic reasons even if vision is not affected.

 At Kingsbridge Private Hospital you will meet with one of our expert cosmetic surgeons to discuss all elements of your procedure and aftercare.
-Our Consultant Ophthalmologists are trained specifically to treat conditions and perform surgeries of the eye.
 They are uniquely qualified in the area of expertise and can help you decide whether you should consider this type of surgery or not.

 At your consultation your surgeon will discuss options available to you which may involve trying alternatives before opting for surgery.
 If surgery is agreed as the best option of treatment at your appointment, expectations of the surgery will also be discussed in full.
 Surgery of this kind can’t remove wrinkles at the corners of your eyes (crow’s feet) or the dark shadows under your eyes but other forms of treatment will be discussed with you.